 Loss Partition (%) Chididimo Soweto

-Old Updated Old Updated
+Old Updated Old Eq.
+Updated

 Eq.
 (1) Eq.
-(1) Eq.
-Eq.
+(1) (1) Eq.
 (1)

-- (1)

 Evapotranspiration 85 53 51 35

 Baseflow-groundwater runoff 1 1 1 1

 Community use 5 4 8 4

 Seepage - - - 25

 Unaccounted 9 42 40 35

-Table 1: Sand dam stored water loss partitioning during the dry season inclusion of seepage losses.
+From Table 1, above, you can see that the loss partitioning for the Chididimo sand dam did not change much as a result of updating Eq.
+(1), with the exception of the unaccounted fraction which is still understood to be primarily ET losses.
+The loss partitioning for the Soweto sand dam did change significantly with the inclusion of seepage losses.
 The Soweto sand dam does lose water as a result of seepage, as evidenced by the scoopholes community members dig just downstream of the dam from which they collect water.
 Community members did not exhibit the same behavior at the Chididimo sand dam, therefore we do not believe that there is significant seepage occurring at the Chididimo sand dam.
 At Soweto, the community members expressed an inability to abstract water from the sand dam after approximately the 30th week of the year.
 Therefore, we believe that the water lost from the Soweto sand dam after the 30th week is likely due primarily to seepage losses.
 Assuming seepage is relatively constant, we can extrapolate this portion of the plot back to the end of the rainy season and get an estimate of total seepage losses from the Soweto sand dam during the dry season (Fig. 3b).
 There is likely minimal ET loss occurring after the 30th week, because the water is deep underground at that point (Hellwig, 1973).